aaron-grau/curic/javascript/readings/ajax-remote-forms.md

 # AJAX Remote Forms

-Okay, cool kid, so you know how to use AJAX.
-Color me impressed.

-Let's up our game.
-Let's write a form that, when the user clicks the "submit" button, will submit the form data in the background.
+Using AJAX, let's write a form that, when the user clicks the "submit" button, will submit the form data in the background.

 The key is the jQuery [`serialize`] [jquery-serialize-doc] method.
 If